QuantumPlasmas-IST/TETHYS-Graphene-Hydrodynamic-Simulation/README.md

   <br>&emsp;1.3.1 Stored energy at the capacitor gate calculated.
   <br>&emsp;1.3.2 Viscosity term for Reynolds >10 implemented.
   <br>&emsp;1.3.3 New class hierarchy on 1D algorithms.
+  <br>&emsp;1.3.4 Boundary conditions implemented as a separate class

 2.0.0 Two dimensional code implementation.
 1D version maintained for fast/simpler simulations.
   <br>&emsp;2.0.1 New class hierarchy on 2D algorithms.
 New organization of header files
+  <br>&emsp;2.0.2 Boundary conditions implemented as a separate class

 ### Internal syntax